FoHoOV/project-management/README.md

 # Project management app

-A simple Project management app.
-The goal of this project is to have most of ASANA's features (step by step tho) one day.
+A simple project management app.

-features it has right now:
+# Features:
 1. creating projects (with add/edit/delete)
 2. each project can have many todo categores (with add/edit/delete)
 3. each category can have many todo item (with add/edit/delete)